The

-New Zealand National Airways Corporation (NAC) took over Air Travel (NZ) Ltd’s
+New Zealand National Airways Corporation (NAC) finally took over Air Travel (NZ) Ltd’s

 West Coast services on the 1st of October 1947, some six months